 Him: (..)
 If I could just sit here, let my food digest, and just try to enjoy the quiet for a little bit.

-He keeps being passive aggressive because, very likely, his intention is not to the dishes at all not and not to “just sit there for a few minutes”.
+He keeps being passive aggressive because, very likely, his intention was never to do the dishes.

 Note that he’s not really hoping the issue will go away.
 Deep down he knows that it’s only likely to escalate.

-But he’s going for what he perceives to be the path of last resistance.
+But he’s going for what he perceives to be the path of least resistance.